 Scans provided by Kim Lundgreen.
 Thanks, Kim!

 June 4, 2013: Warner Home Video announced their new 75th anniversary boxed set edition of The Wizard of Oz, a full year ahead of the actual anniversary.
-The new set was similar to the 2009 70th anniversary set but with the addition of the new 3D version of the film, another new high def transfer on Blu-ray, and some different collectible items.
-The rest of the extras were pretty much the same as the 2009 edition.
+The new set was similar to the 2009 70th anniversary set but with the addition of the new 3D version of the film which was another new high-def transfer on Blu-ray, and some different collectible items.
+The rest of the extras were the same as the 2009 edition.